anhem/test-populator/README.md

 Use a no-arguments/default constructor to instantiate and setter methods to populate fields.
 Applied to classes that have a no-arguments/default constructor and at least one setter method.

+This works similarly to [MUTATOR](#mutator) but will take methods that follow the classic setter pattern.

 Methods are considered setters if they match any of the provided [setterPrefixes](#setterprefixes), with `one argument` and return `void`.

+##### MUTATOR

+Use a no-arguments/default constructor to instantiate and mutator methods to populate fields.
+Applied to classes that have a no-arguments/default constructor and at least one mutator method.

+This works similarly to [SETTER](#setter) but will take any method that mutates the object instead of those following the classic setter pattern.

+Methods are considered mutators if they have at least `one argument` and return `void` or the class we attempt to create.

 ##### FIELD